MadhurJain08/Mascots/README.md

 # Mascots
-For the SCM subject in the university.
+For the SCM subject in the university by Madhur jain.